7 Day Portugal Itinerary | Porto, Douro Valley, Lisbon

 Porto: 3 nights and 2.5 days

-Assuming you're coming from the USA, you'll probably arrive and be settled into your hotel by the late morning or early afternoon.
-This means you'll have about half a day the day you land and 2 full days after that.
+Assuming you're coming from the USA, you'll likely arrive (and be settled into your hotel) by the late morning or early afternoon.
+This means you'll have about half a day on arrival, plus 2 full days after that.

-With a little over 2 days in Porto you'll be able to visit Livraria Lello (the bookstore JK Rowling says inspired the Hogwarts library), walk across the Luís I Bridge, enjoy a few Port tastings in Gaia (technically another city, but it's just across the bridge), join a walking tour and/or food tour, and hit all the top sights.
+With a little over 2 days in Porto you'll be able to visit Livraria Lello (a bookstore that served as inspiration for the Hogwarts library in Harry Potter), walk across the Luís I Bridge, enjoy a few Port tastings in Gaia (technically another city, but it's just across the bridge), join a walking tour and/or food tour, and hit all the top sights.

 A few tours I recommend: